 “Packed ice and snow in your dog's fur and paws can be very irritating.”

 They form when your dog’s body heat melts the snow, and it rapidly freezes again, forming ice.
 These ice balls pull at hair and crack the skin around it.
-Dog boots are the more effective way to prevent these ice balls from forming between your dog’s paw pads.
+Dog boots are the most effective way to prevent these ice balls from forming between your dog’s paw pads.

-Additionally, ice melt and road salt are dangerous for dogs.
+Additionally, ice melts and road salt are dangerous for dogs.
 It is so harmful that a large enough dose of either can be fatal.
 Whenever your dog walks over the ice melt on the ground, they are picking up chemicals on their paws.